 Old license plates or scrap corrugated metal make good roofs.
 Pine cone scales are ideal for roof shingles.
 Tree fungus, drift wood, old tools and drawer pulls become perches.
 Moss, shells, sweet gum balls and acorns applied as siding let your recycled bird house harmonize with nature.
 Or you can personalize your creation with decoration that reflects your hobby -- a checkerboard-painted roof and checkers for siding, porch and perch, for example; gears and motor parts that didn't seem to go back in when you fixed that clock; or a mosaic of broken china.

 Making a recycled bird house can be a fun craft -- and an exercise in imagination -- for the whole family.
-Look on the next page for more information about birds and ideas for other recycled crafts.
+Look below for more information about birds and ideas for other recycled crafts.